dtx-company/shared-github-workflows/docs/composite-actions.md

           ECR_FLOWCODE_FC_DOCKER_SECRET: ${{ secrets.ECR_FLOWCODE_FC_DOCKER_SECRET }}
 ```

+## setup-image-repository

+This composite action handles setting up both the image repository (if not already present) and access to the image repository for future steps.
+Please see the `action.yaml` file for variables.

+## setup-docker

+This composite action handles setting up the environment to run Docker in.
+Please see the `action.yaml` file for variables.

 ## docker-build-and-push

 This composite action handles building a Docker image and pushing it to an image repository.
 Please see the `action.yaml` file for variables.